FAQs

 accordion icon

 We obtain your industry information which includes your historical usage in half hourly intervals.
 We then create a baseline of your electricity consumption over a week period in 30 minute intervals.
 We update that baseline according to the 10 day period before each event.
-We submit to the ESO a forecast of how much electricity we believe you may save based on the assumption that you will reduce this baseline by 50% or by whatever amount you notify us of.
+We submit to the NESO a forecast of how much electricity we believe you may save based on the assumption that you will reduce this baseline by 50% or by whatever amount you notify us of.
 After the event, we then compare that with the data of what you actually used.
 Remember, there is no penalty for using more or less than the estimate.
 But you will only be paid what you actually reduce.

 If your usage has significantly changed in the last year, or even more recently, it is best to let us know as this will impact our projections.